 Many people are attracted to fishing because it’s a great way to relax and have fun with family and friends.
-Residents of Richmond Hill are fortunate to have several waterbodies that offer public access to fishing for a variety of freshwater species.
+Residents of Richmond Hill are fortunate to have public access to fishing for a variety of freshwater species at Lake Wilcox, Haynes Lake and in the Humber, Rouge and Don Rivers.

 Guidelines for a Positive Fishing Experience